argonjs/design-tools/_aframe/part09.md

 </html>
 {% endhighlight %}

 You attach two components to the `<ar-scene>`:  `desiredreality` and `panorama`.
 Let's take the second component first. `panorama` has three attributes.
-The source is the image file.
-The lla specified the geoposition where the panorama was taken (you can find this on Google Maps and elsehere).
+The source is the image file (Centennial Olympic Park in Atlanta Georgia USA) The lla specified the geoposition where the panorama was taken (you can find this on Google Maps and elsehere).
 Right now the geopositio information is just stored, but it could be useful in an application later.
 The `initial` attribute indicates that this panorama is to be displayed in the background when the application starts up.
 Since it is the only panorama in this example, there is no other choice.
 However, you can declare multiple panoramas in this component and switch among them (see below).
 In that case the `initial` attribute becomes useful.

+## Putting a-frame objects in the panoramic reality

-This example is empty so far: we just have the panoramic background, but nothing in the 3D space itself.
-But we can of course put any of the other aframe entities in the scene as well.
-For example, the geometric objects in our basic example
+This example is empty so far: we  have the panoramic background, but nothing in the 3D space itself.
+But the panorama reality is just like the live video background.
+We can put any of the other aframe entities in the scene as well.
+For example, the geometric objects in our basic example:

 {% highlight html %}